 Below is a chart highlighting the different sized real estate markets.
-You and I can’t buy trophy properties like the Empire State Building because these properties are just too large and expensive.
+You and I can't buy trophy properties like the Empire State Building.
+These properties are just too large and expensive.
 You and I can buy fixer uppers to make some sweat equity.
 I did so in 2014 and am still working on my house slowly today.

-But fixers can be risky and stressful if you don’t know what you’re doing.
-So it seems like the Midsize market is the sweet spot for investing given less competition, a more inefficient market to exploit, and potentially higher risk-adjusted returns.
+But fixers can be risky and stressful if you don't know what you're doing.
+So it seems like the Midsize market is the sweet spot for investing.
+There's less competition, a more inefficient market to exploit, and potentially higher risk-adjusted returns.
 This is where the real estate crowdsourcing industry currently operates.

 Diversify Your Investments

 Everybody should seek to own their primary residence to get neutral inflation.
 After that, consider investing in stocks, bonds, and real estate crowdsourcing investments through a company like Fundrise.
-They’ve opened up new opportunities for everyday investors to gain access to properties they otherwise would not have access to in the past.
+They've opened up new opportunities for everyday investors to gain access to properties.

 Low interest rates are here to stay for likely the rest of our working lifetimes.
-It’s therefore best to invest in income producing assets because not only will they provide a higher income stream, they’ll also attract more demand, thereby boosting the principal value of your income investment.
+It's therefore best to invest in income producing assets.
+Thy provide a higher income stream and attract more demand.
+As a result, it will boost the principal value of your income investment.

 - There will be a net migration out of Blue states into Red states due to valuations and the permanent “spreading out of America” post pandemic.

 - As our country gets older, more retirees will move out of Blue states to stretch their retirement dollar.